Ghislaine Maxwell: Sex-trafficking trial

-Conviction
+Conviction and appeals

-On 29 December 2021, Maxwell was found guilty and convicted by a jury in US federal court on five sex trafficking-related counts carrying a potential custodial sentence of up to 65 years' imprisonment: one of sex trafficking of a minor (maximum: 40 years), one of transporting a minor with the intent to engage in criminal sexual activity (10 years) and three of conspiracy to commit choate felonies (15 years total).
+On 29 December 2021, Maxwell was convicted by a jury in US federal court on five sex trafficking-related counts carrying a potential custodial sentence of up to 65 years' imprisonment: one of sex trafficking of a minor (maximum: 40 years), one of transporting a minor with the intent to engage in criminal sexual activity (10 years) and three of conspiracy to commit choate felonies (15 years total).
 Maxwell was acquitted on the charge of enticing a minor to travel to engage in illegal sex acts.
 Maxwell's family said the appeal process had begun.
 The only witness to use her real name during her testimony, Annie Farmer, spoke out after the trial saying, "I hope that this verdict brings solace to all who need it ...
 Even those with great power and privilege will be held accountable when they sexually abuse and exploit the young."

-A retrial was sought on the grounds that a juror did not disclose during jury selection that he had been sexually abused as a child.
+Maxwell sought a retrial on the grounds that a juror did not disclose during jury selection that he had been sexually abused as a child.
 He had shared a narrative of that abuse with other jurors during the proceedings.
 On 1 April 2022, the judge found that the juror's failure to disclose his abuse as a child did not warrant a new trial and dismissed Maxwell's request to set aside the verdict.